-The symptoms can vary depending on the type of cancer in question.
-But here are the typical signs and symptoms to look out for:
+These can vary depending on the type of cancer in question, but here are the typical signs and symptoms to look out for:

-Thankfully, the above symptoms are also signs of many other health conditions.
-Just because your pooch shows some of the above symptoms doesn’t mean that he has cancer.
+Thankfully, the above list could be common signs of many other health conditions.
+Just because your pooch shows some of the above signs doesn’t mean that they have cancer.
 So, don’t panic.

-Keep up with your regular veterinary checks and take Fido for a checkup if he shows any of the signs and symptoms above.
-Especially if his breed is on this list.
+Keep up with your regular veterinary checks and take Fido for a checkup if they show any of the signs and symptoms above.
+Especially if their breed is on this list.

 Now you know which dog breeds are more prone to cancer.
-But remember, just because you have one of the above breeds doesn’t mean that he will get cancer.
-Similarly, it doesn’t mean that just because your dog’s breed isn’t on the list, doesn’t mean he is cancer-worry free.
+But remember, just because you have one of the above breeds doesn’t mean that they will get cancer.
+Similarly, it doesn’t mean that just because your dog’s breed isn’t on the list, it doesn’t mean they are cancer-worry-free.

 Ultimately, it isn’t known what causes cancer.
-But keeping up with regular veterinary checkups gives you the best way of curing it if, god forbid, he gets it.
+But keeping up with regular veterinary checkups gives you the best way of curing it if, god forbid, they get it.